Jeff Flake: Donald Trump

+On September 29, 2024, Flake announced on X, that he would be endorsing Vice President Kamala Harris for president in 2024.

+Following Democratic sweeps in the 2025 United States elections, Flake pointed to the victories as adding momentum to the "migration (that) has begun within the Republican Party" and asserted that "the political climate that once rewarded absolute loyalty to the president is shifting".

 Environment

 On December 2, 2014, the Senate passed the Bill Williams River Water Rights Settlement Act.
 The bill would put an end to a fight over water rights in the Bill Williams River Watershed in Arizona.
 Flake introduced the Senate version of the bill along with Senator John McCain.
 The bill also helps the Hualapai Native American tribe, which uses water from the watershed.
 The bill would put a limit on the amount of water that a local mining company can use, and it would give legal recognition to the tribe's rights to the water source.
 The settlement would guarantee water rights for the tribe; provide water for Freeport's mine in Bagdad, Arizona; and give the state of Arizona rights to a property area that would be used for a conservation program for several species.

 Flake and McCain sent a letter to the head of the EPA, citing a number of reasons why the regulation would hurt Arizona.
 One of the senators' concerns was about waterways that only flow in certain parts of the year.
 Flake and McCain believe that if the EPA includes those types of waterways in the new regulations, the regulations would have a negative effect on Arizona's agriculture industry.
 One of the reasons the EPA is using in deciding which waterways will fall under the new regulation is by concluding whether pollution in waterways will negatively affect other waters downstream.
 Flake and McCain asserted in their letter that little proof existed to back up such a conclusion, but the EPA responded by saying that the proposed regulation was carefully examined and was made with bipartisan input.
 Flake and McCain wrote that the new changes could make it harder for Arizona firefighters to fight wildfires.

 Flake wrote that the EPA proposed rule did not make a distinction between waterways that flow all year or just part of the year.
 Flake said that 94 percent of Arizona's waterways do not flow continuously year-round, and argued that the lack of distinction in the rule would affect most of Arizona's waterways.
 He argued that the scientific evidence used by the EPA to back up the rule was "anything but settled."
 Flake and McCain had written to the EPA administrator about their concerns earlier, on May 6, 2014.
 Despite Flake's efforts against the bill, however, it was signed in to law by President Barack Obama on December 16, 2014.